loader-logo

 Common Mistake: Students often forget to mention the role of the lacteal or may not fully explain how the villi increase the surface area.

-Answer: Osmosis is the movement of water molecules from an area of higher water concentration (or lower solute concentration) to an area of lower water concentration (or higher solute concentration), across a semi-permeable membrane.
+Answer: To begin with, osmosis is the movement of water molecules from an area of higher water concentration (or lower solute concentration) to an area of lower water concentration (or higher solute concentration), across a semi-permeable membrane.

 Common Mistake: A common misconception is that osmosis involves the movement of solute particles rather than water molecules.
 Also, students sometimes forget to mention the semi-permeable membrane.